hiiamboris/red-wiki/[Proposal]-Ways-to-promote-youth-to-learn-Red.md

 * Creating a red dialect for absolute programming beginners
     * Think "Learn Red in Minutes" but easier to use
     * https://en.wikipedia.org/wiki/List_of_educational_programming_languages
+* using https://www.pythontutor.com/ as an example
+    * Allows step-by-step analysis on the code with diagram GUIs
+* using https://clojurekoans.com/ as an example
+    * Create a series of "koans" to gently lead a new user to red mastery via TDD.

 # Easy to access online interpreter and learning
 * https://repl.it/ like websites